laurentyhuel/AlbumExplorer/README.md

 ## Others versions:

 There's some others versions of this application :
- - Flow from data layer to presentation layer, [branch](https://github.com/laurentyhuel/AlbumExplorer/tree/main).
+- UI in compose and Flow from data layer to presentation layer, [branch](https://github.com/laurentyhuel/AlbumExplorer/tree/main).
+- UI with View (XML) and Flow from data layer to presentation layer, [branch](https://github.com/laurentyhuel/AlbumExplorer/tree/flow).